 The act of using the breath as an object of concentration to help you focus to ease stress and anxiety.

-Mindful breathing has been a cornerstone of Zen Buddhist practices and teachings originating in China during the Tang dynasty.
+This has been a cornerstone of Zen Buddhist practices and teachings originating in China during the Tang dynasty.
 It helps replenish the body of oxygen and allows your mind to focus on the present.

 In modern times mindful breathing is used by many medical professionals, athletes and military personal to help reduce stress and anxiety.